- Current studies & Research

 - Research Team

 - Resident & Surgical Education

-The NBSS was designed as an objective and validated way to assess bladder symptoms in patients with neurogenic bladder dysfunction as a result of spinal cord injury, multiple sclerosis, and spinal bifida.1,2 The objective of this instrument is to measure symptoms, not to assign relative value to them, or judge how they impact the patients’ quality of life.
-This is analogous to using the IPSS/AUASS to measure urinary symptoms in BPH.
+The NBSS was designed as an objective and validated way to assess bladder symptoms in patients with neurogenic bladder dysfunction as a result of spinal cord injury, multiple sclerosis, and spinal bifida.
+(1,2) The objective of this instrument is to measure symptoms, not to assign relative value to them, or to judge how they impact the patients’ quality of life.
+This is analogous to using the IPSS/AUA-SS to measure urinary symptoms in BPH.
 The final question of the NBSS asks about the person’s urinary quality of life.

-There is no charge to use the NBSS for academic research, or personal clinical use.
-Please complete the short user agreement form and return to Dr Blayne Welk for permission to use the NBSS.
-It is currently available in English and French.
+There is no charge to use the NBSS or NBSS-SF for academic research, or personal clinical use.
+Please complete the short user agreement form and return to Dr Blayne Welk for permission to use the NBSS/NBSS-SF.